HuberAnton/AudioConverter/README.md

 The .exe will shorten and convert an audio file to a wav.
-It is only a console app but it was a nice little project to get some experience with how windows handles things.
+It is only a console app but it was a nice little project to get some experience with how windows media files.